NodeTG/LCU-Screenshot-Bot/README.md

 ## Notes

  - This bot does not provide a way to hide the HUD.
 This can be achieved via custom scripts, and I will likely release one that can be used for this purpose.
- - This bot does not (currently) have a way of patching out gravity on its own (this is high on my todo list though).

 ## Examples
 Here are some examples of how the bot looks when it works: